Technical and feature overview of Azure Active Directory B2C

 - Sign-in options - Azure AD B2C offers various sign-up and sign-in options for users of your applications:

-- Username, email, and phone sign-in - Configure your Azure AD B2C local accounts to allow sign-up and sign-in with a username, email address, phone number, or a combination of methods.
+- Username, email, and phone sign-in - You can configure your Azure AD B2C local accounts to allow sign up and sign in with a username, email address, phone number, or a combination of methods.

-- Social identity providers - Federate with social providers like Facebook, LinkedIn, or Twitter.
+- Social identity providers - You can federate with social providers like Facebook, LinkedIn, or Twitter.

-- External identity providers - Federate with standard identity protocols like OAuth 2.0, OpenID Connect, and more.
+- External identity providers - You can also federate with standard identity protocols like OAuth 2.0, OpenID Connect, and more.

 - Keys - Add and manage encryption keys for signing and validating tokens, client secrets, certificates, and passwords.